ko3ak81/CurrencyWatcher/README.md

 # CurrencyWatcher

-**CurrencyWatcher** is a Node.js application that monitors the exchange rate between ILS (Israeli Shekel) and THB (Thai Baht) and sends a notification via Pushover if the rate exceeds a specified threshold.
-It uses Puppeteer for web scraping to get the exchange rate from Google Finance.
+**CurrencyWatcher** is a Node.js application that monitors the exchange rate between ILS (Israeli Shekel) and THB (Thai Baht) and sends notifications via Pushover, Email, and Slack if the rate exceeds specified thresholds.
+It uses Puppeteer for web scraping to get the exchange rate from Google Finance and supports retry logic and logging for reliability.

 ## Features

 - Fetches the exchange rate from Google Finance using Puppeteer.
-- Sends an alert via Pushover if the exchange rate exceeds a defined threshold.
-- Runs continuously, checking the exchange rate every minute.
+- Supports multiple notification channels: Pushover, Email, and Slack.
-- Configurable URL, selector, and threshold for alerts.
+- Configurable URL, selector, thresholds, and check intervals via a JSON configuration file.
+- Logs exchange rates to a CSV file and supports basic trend analysis.

 ## Requirements

 - Node.js (v14 or higher recommended)
 - A Pushover account with an API token and user key
+- A Gmail account for email notifications (or modify the `EMAIL_CONFIG` to use a different email service)
+- A Slack workspace and bot token
 - Google Chrome or Chromium (Puppeteer requirement)

 ## Installation and Setup